 F-1 international students are required to enroll and maintain a minimum of 12 units each fall and spring semester to remain in legal status.
 Students must also maintain a cumulative grade point average of 2.0 or higher.

 English Language Ability

 Applicants must demonstrate English language proficiency by submitting one of the following documents:

 NOTE: Official TOEFL/IELTS scores must be within the last two (2) years.

-English language proficiency demonstrated by:
+Proof of English proficiency with one of the following: